 Video game based on school massacre that allowed players to shoot and kill Taliban attackers, taken off Google Play.

-At least 20 people have been killed, including students and a professor, in an attack on a university in northwest Pakistan.
+At least 20 people have been killed in an attack that lasted six hours at a university in northwest Pakistan, according to an army spokesperson.

 Attackers scaled a wall and cut through barbed wire on Wednesday morning at the Bacha Khan University in Charsadda, about 140km from the capital Islamabad.